yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### 9 - Mirror Room

 **Special**: _Mirror_. _Locks_.

-The outline of a white **circle** is burnt into the ground in the center of the room.
+The outline of a white **circle** is burnt into the ground.
+On the East end of the room is a large **hole**.

 - **Circle**: A remnant of the Faction's colliding rituals.
 It is mostly inert.
-  - Stepping within the circle triggers a vision of a black, seed-shaped object being used to petrify a tree by a man wearing blue and red robes.
+  - Anyone stepping inside the circle triggers a vision of a black, seed-shaped object being used to petrify a tree by a man wearing blue and red robes.
 - **Woodturn**:
+- **Hole**: